Get new blog posts sent directly to your email inbox!

 • What are some of your favorite promises in scripture?

-• Look at the definition of the root word of depression and compare it to the definition for hope.
+• Look at the definition of the root word of depression and compare it to the definition of hope.

-• Journal about the difference and similarities between the two.
+• Journal about the differences and similarities between the two.

 • What are some antonyms of each?